-Reportable segment results are impacted by both direct expenses and allocated shared function costs such as Global Product Delivery and Development, Global Customer Operations, Global Product Management and Corporate overhead costs.
-Shared function costs are allocated to the reportable segments as a percentage of revenue or as a percentage of headcount.
+Reportable segment results are impacted by both direct expenses and allocated shared function costs such as global product development, global customer operations and global product management.
+Shared function costs are allocated to the geographic reportable segments as a percentage of revenue or as a percentage of headcount.
+All administrative costs that are not directly attributable or reasonably allocable to a geographic segment are tracked in the corporate line item.